crip-torium/Idleon-Injector/README.md

 1. **Download**: Get the latest release from the [releases page](https://github.com/MrJoiny/Idleon-Injector/releases).
 2. **Extract**: Unzip to any folder.
-    - _Optional: place next to the game executable to use its bundled Chromium._
 3. **Run**: Execute `InjectCheatsUI.exe`.
 4. **Setup**: On first run, a CLI wizard guides you through:
     - Platform choice (Steam or Web).